 Change scars are inevitable.
-But too many organizations simply choose to let their function leaders - their organization's true change champions - take their lumps, often to the point of disheartenment and disengagement.
-As a result, such organizations are living with a change failure rate much higher than what's possible using proper change management processes and training.
+But too many organizations simply choose to let their function leaders-their organization's true change champions-take their lumps, often to the point of disheartenment and disengagement.
+As a result, such organizations are living with a change failure rate much higher than necessary by not using change management processes and training.
 With the proper developmental support, function leaders can more quickly learn to implement change initiatives with both confidence and competence.